ghall89/wordle-cli/README.md

 ## About

-A clone of [Wordle](https://www.nytimes.com/games/wordle/index.html) for command line, written in JavaScript.
+A clone of [Wordle](https://www.nytimes.com/games/wordle/index.html) for command line, written in TypeScript.

 ![](./screenshot.png)